-GOG / Steam / Humble Bundle are the main places where you will probably acquire your games.
+GOG / Steam / Humble Bundle are the main places where you will probably acquire your games as a Linux Gamer.
 Among all services, prices tend to be elastic over time, and there are numerous sales during the year where you can buy games for half (or even less) of their full price.
-There are however differences between each service.
+If you want to save big whenever you intend on purchasing, you should consider waiting for times such as New Year, Easter, Summer start, Halloween, Black Friday, Christmas, as most of these channels will celebrate such yearly milestones.
+Beyond sales, there are however differences between each service.

 Good Old Games (GOG)

 Good old Games is the distribution platform of CDProjekt (based on Poland).
 It is specialized in older games (while they do offer newer ones as well, most of the catalog is currently based on older DOS or Windows games).

 The key other difference with Steam is that all games are DRM-free and you get access to a complete offline installer for each title, making it possible to do backups of downloaded games.
 They have been offering Linux versions of some of their games since July 2014, and slowly expanding their catalog, reaching more than 100 in October 2014.
 While there is no client like Steam to download games, GOG is developing GOG Galaxy which will make it easy to buy, download and update games within a GUI client.

 - The client is optional.
 Games can still be accessed from the web interface.